 Very much clean diet.
-So avoiding the triggers that cause inflammation, so no alcohol, really good hydration, not oh I'll just drink my six glasses of water, but sort of two to three litres of water a day, no processed food, no sugar, and then adding in sort of supplements depending upon their individual diet, whether they're following vegan diet, vegetarian, looking at their different supplement needs.

-So that probably actually answers a question that came in from Bess, who said, how should we manage someone who's had persistent concussion symptoms for three or more months?
-I guess you've got to do a decent analysis to make sure it is concussion you're dealing with, which we would learn if we did the Complete Concussion training, the online training, how long is that training?

-So it's a 60 hour course.
-And I'm not gonna lie, it's intense, there's a lot of information, but you do come out with a really good framework.
-So in answer to that question, how would you treat PCS?
-I would be looking to find out what was the driver of that PCS, what was the subsystem that wasn't functioning properly, whether that being, as Cam alluded to earlier on, those five different pillars, is it something that's related to cervicogenic or vestibular or dysautonomia or a blood flow issue.
-So there are lots of tools and tricks that will allow us to assess that properly, and then we can put the right treatment into place.
-Another example, one of my very first patients, and I can mention it, because he put it all over Twitter, the beginning, he was a professor of psychology and he'd been chopping wood in the garden and the axe snapped and hit him on the head and he kind of almost knocked himself out.
+So you know, avoiding the triggers of that cause inflammation, so no alcohol, you know, really good hydration not allow just drink my six glasses of water, but sort of two to three litres of water a day, no processed food, no sugar, and then adding in sort of supplements depending upon their individual diet, whether they're following vegan diet vegetarian, looking at their different supplement needs.
+Steven Bruce So probably actually answers a question that came in from Bess, who said, how should we manage someone who's had a persistent concussion?
+Symptoms for three or more months?
+I guess you've got to do a decent analysis to make sure he's concussion you're dealing with, which we would learn if we did the complete concussion training, the online training, how long is that training?
+Donna Sanderson-Hull So it's a 60 hour course.
+And you know, I'm not gonna lie, it's intense, there's a lot of information, but you, you do come out with a really good framework.
+So in answer to that question, how would you treat PCs?
+I would be looking to find out what was the driver of that PCs, what was the subsystem that wasn't, wasn't functioning properly, whether that being as yours cam alluded to earlier on those five different pillars, is it you know, something that's related to Spiker, genic, or vestibular or or dysautonomia, or, you know, a blood flow issue.
+So, you know, the lots of tools and tricks that will, will allow us to assess that properly, and then we can put the right treatment into place.
+Another example, one of my very first patients, and I can mention it, because he put it all over Twitter, the beginning, he was a professor of psychology, and he'd been chopping wood in the garden, and the axe snapped and hit him on the head.
+And he kind of almost knocked himself out.
+And he'd been around probably lucky, the blunt end who didn't?
+Yeah, exactly.
+He'd been around the country, you know, seeing all the best professors and looking for advice about what to do.
+And he really struggled to work out, you know, you know, he's obviously a very academic fellow himself, but it was just being able to talk through, you know, those sort of subsystems with him and actually really get to the nitty gritties of the assessment.
+And, you know, he was pretty much sorted within weeks and had been, you know, struggling for a long time.
+So it's very, very treatable, Steven Bruce because everybody responds so readily.